-Special education teachers must be deployed to address the needs of pupils with special educational needs in schools.
+Special education teachers must be deployed to address the needs of students with special educational needs in schools.
 An important aspect of the revised allocation model is that additional teaching supports are deployed according to identified needs, rather than being based on a diagnosis of disability.
 This gives schools greater autonomy and flexibility in how they allocate special education teaching resources.
-Schools may deploy special education teachers in a variety of ways in order to effectively meet pupils’ needs (for example, in-class support, group withdrawal).
-Schools’ previous experiences of allocating resources under the general allocation model will be useful in guiding them as they allocate resources under the revised model.
+Schools may deploy special education teachers in a variety of ways in order to effectively meet students’ needs (for example, in-class support, group withdrawal).

 Effective communication and engagement with parents is critically important in moving towards a needs-based approach to the allocation of additional teaching resources.
 This is enhanced when parents are consulted in relation to their child’s needs, support plan, and are involved in regular reviews of progress.